-35 What is the framework for claims of clinical negligence against healthcare providers?
+What is the framework for claims of clinical negligence against healthcare providers?

 Patients or relatives of patients who have received medical, public or private care that potentially caused them harm because of malpractice are entitled to file complaints against healthcare providers.
-CONAMED provides guidance and expert advice to patients and healthcare providers about their rights and obligations.
+The National Commission of Medical Arbitration (CONAMED) provides guidance and expert advice to patients and healthcare providers about their rights and obligations.
 It also receives and investigates cases related to irregularity or denial in providing justified or urgent medical services by public institutions.

 Patients are entitled to file a complaint before CONAMED, in which case such authority will be a mediator between the patient and the healthcare provider with the purpose of achieving a settlement agreement.
 If this is not the case, the patient can choose between submitting to a medical arbitration proceeding before CONAMED or filing a civil action.
-Decisions issued by CONAMED can have the following effects:
+Decisions issued by CONAMED may include:

-- · order the provision of adequate medical care; and - · order reimbursement, compensation or both to the patient.
+- an order for the provision of adequate medical care; and - · an order that the patient receives reimbursement, compensatation or both.